Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-js-classes-getters-setters.md

 ```

 - The `constructor` method is used to initialize the object’s properties.
-- Inside methods, the `this` keyword refers to the current object.
+- Inside methods, the `this` keyword refers to the current instance.
 - Methods can access properties and perform operations using `this.propertyName`.

 ### Example 1: Creating a Class

-Let's define a `Person` class with a constructor to set a person's name and age, and a method to display their info.
+Define a `Person` class with a constructor to set a person's name and age, and a method to display their info.

 ```javascript
 class Person {